awsdocs/amazon-route53-docs/doc_source/traffic-policies.md

 1. Choose **Next**\.

 1. Update the configuration as applicable\.
-For more information, see [Values that You Specify When You Create a Traffic Policy](#traffic-policies-creating-values)\.
+For more information, see [Values that you specify when you create a traffic policy](#traffic-policies-creating-values)\.

    You can delete rules, endpoints, and branches of a traffic policy in the following ways:
    + To delete a rule or an endpoint, click the **x** in the upper\-right corner of the box\.